Dutchmen Music Students Find Success in Nashville

 Steinitz, in her role with Big Machine, serves as a bridge between the creative and administrative sides of A&R. She compiles label copy for each release, consisting of song titles, songwriters, copyright lines, lyrics, session musicians, and artist thank yous, which ultimately becomes a large part of the album artwork.

 “Over my past three years with BMLG, I’ve had the opportunity to work on albums for nearly every artist on our roster – from established artists like Taylor, Reba, and Rascal Flatts, to newcomers like Midland, Carly Pearce, and Brett Young,” she said.
 “Each project has taught me something new, and I’m grateful to be learning so much, so early in my career.”

 Along with Steinitz, other Dutchmen working in Nashville who participated in the conference–and who enjoyed a dinner afterward with Jeffrey Snyder, director of music business at LVC–include:

-Nikki Abbamont ’14, who works in marketing and publicity at Black River Entertainment, which has its own major hit artist, Kelsea Ballerini.
+Nikki Abbamont ’14, marketing manager at Black River Entertainment, which has its own major hit artist, Kelsea Ballerini.

 Tara Lansing ’14, who specializes in repairing and customizing vintage music gear for